ajmalwali7/CiteSentiment_Backend/README.md

 2. **User-Centric Design:** Our platform is designed with researchers in mind, offering intuitive tools and visualizations that make data interpretation straightforward and insightful.
 3. **Comprehensive Coverage:** We cover a wide range of academic disciplines and sources, providing a broad perspective on citation sentiment across different fields of study.
 4. **Continuous Improvement:** We are committed to constantly refining and enhancing our tools based on user feedback and advancements in technology.

-## Our Impact

-Since our launch, we have empowered numerous researchers with the insights needed to understand the sentiment behind their citations.
-Our platform has helped academics identify key trends, recognize influential works, and foster collaborative relationships within the scholarly community.
-Our impact is measured not just by the number of users we serve but by the depth of understanding and the quality of connections we facilitate.

 ## Join Us in Enhancing Academic Understanding